- Why Choose Us

-Regardless of the type of cell studied, there are two types of testing available.
+There are two types of genetic testing available.
 One technique, the polymerase chain reaction (PCR), produces thousands of copies of a specific DNA fragment.
 The size of the fragment distinguishes the normal from the abnormal gene.

 The results from the PCR and/or FISH tests are usually available within 24 hours.

 PGT is most commonly performed in 4 different situations, depending on the couple’s or individual’s needs.

-- Genetic disorders – for couples aware of genetic disorders through family history or based on carrier testing, PGT testing can be performed to help avoid a pregnancy or child born with the specific genetic condition.
+For couples aware of genetic disorders through family history or based on carrier testing, PGT testing can be performed to help avoid a pregnancy or child born with the specific genetic condition.

-- Advanced maternal age – chromosomal abnormalities due to advancing maternal age are more likely to occur in women over the age of 35, leading to problems like Down Syndrome or early miscarriage.
-PGT testing can determine the number and character of the chromosomes and determine which embryos are the most likely to result in a healthy, ongoing pregnancy.
+Chromosomal abnormalities due to advancing maternal age are more likely to occur in women over the age of 35, leading to problems like Down Syndrome or early miscarriage.

-- Recurrent miscarriages – balanced translocation or rearrangement of chromosomes can lead to recurrent miscarriages.
+These two groups of couples have been found to produce a higher proportion of abnormal embryos.
+Balanced translocation or rearrangement of chromosomes can lead to recurrent miscarriages.
 PGT testing can determine which eggs and/or embryos are the most likely to result in a healthy pregnancy, screening out the chromosomes that have joined up incorrectly.

-- Male factor infertility – in some cases of severe male factor infertility, a high rate of chromosomal abnormality has been seen in embryos that result from men with azoospermia.
+In some cases of severe male factor infertility, a high rate of chromosomal abnormality has been seen in embryos that result from men with azoospermia.